 Why have you done such a thing like that?

-I think you would be in dire need of
+I would think that you would be in need of

 Talk to the lady in the market